 - All members selected for PPR will undergo Step 1, which mainly involves an interview conducted by phone or webinar.

 - Members who are identified to require further assessment will move on to Step 2, which involves an in‐depth interview, usually at the member’s practice setting.

-- if, following review of a member’s submitted Professional Development tools, there are concerns regarding their participation; and
+- if, following review of a registrant’s submitted Professional Development tools, there are concerns regarding their participation; and

-- in cases where a member hasn’t completed 750 Currency Hours within the previous three calendar years.
+- in cases where a registrant hasn’t completed 750 Currency Hours within the previous three calendar years.
 Referrals of this kind are made by the Registrar.